espegro/dracut-sshd-RHEL9/README.md

 # dracut-sshd-RHEL9

+This setup is to have full encrypted RHEL9/Rocky9 machine that allow you to log in with ssh after reboot to unlock luks encrypted root.

 ## dracut-sshd setup for RHEL9 / Rocky9
 This setup is tested on a Rocky Linux 9 machine with encrypted disk set up during install.